Jarrad R. Wagner, Ph.D.

 Dr. Wagner holds a Ph.D. in Environmental Toxicology from the University of California at Irvine, as well as Bachelor of Science degrees in Chemistry and Biology.
 He is a member of the Society of Forensic Toxicologists, the Society of Toxicology, the International Association of Forensic Toxicologists, the American Academy of Forensic Sciences, the Clandestine Laboratory Investigating Chemists Association, and the International Association of Bomb Technicians and Investigators.
 He is a former member of the Scientific Working Group for the Forensic Analysis of Chemical Terrorism (SWGFACT) and the Scientific Working Group for Chemical, Biological, Radiological and Nuclear Materials (SWGCBRN).
 He is a current member of the Scientific Working Group for Forensic Toxicology (SWGTOX) and an Assistant Editor of the Journal of Analytical Toxicology.
 He has published several articles in scientific journals and has made presentations related to forensic science for professional institutes and trainings throughout the United States.

 Allison Veitenheimer is a Senior Research Assistant working in the OSU Forensic Toxicology and Trace Laboratory and the Center for Improvised Explosives Research and Training (IMPEX).
 She has experience in method development with both LC/MS/MS and GC/MS in drug and explosives analysis.
-She holds a Master of Science in Forensic Sciences with an emphasis in toxicology from Oklahoma State University and a Bachelor of Science from Baylor University.
+She holds a Ph.D. in Veterinary Biomedical Science and an M.S. in Forensic Sciences with an emphasis in toxicology from Oklahoma State University, and a B.S. from Baylor University.